Methods of payment Abuse

 $ sudo systemctl enable mysrcipt

 The program will start after system initialization.
-For this purpose, you can use the "old" method: with the help of rc.local, the /etc/rc.local file is created and the path to it is written in the ExecStart line of the service file.
+For this purpose, you can use the "old" method: you can use rc.local to create the file /etc/rc.local and write the path to it in the ExecStart line of the service file.